Registered Student Organizations (RSOs)

 Joining a fraternity or a sorority can be an ideal way to experience all of the things that make life at UMass Amherst so great, with an emphasis on academics, social life, community service, sports and recreation, and career development.
 Visit the Office of Fraternities and Sororities to find a list of chapters, get information on rush, and learn more about your options.

 Giving back to the community is a priority at UMass Amherst and our students have multiple opportunities to get involved.
-The best place to begin is the Office of Community Service Learning .
+The best place to begin is the Office of Civic Engagement and Service Learning .
 You can get involved with service as a volunteer, through a work-study opportunity or for credit, as part of a course.
 Student Bridges and Engineers Without Borders are two of the many programs involved in community service.

 You may also find that your academic department has a student group that gives back to the community or campus.